 Brief history of the plate tectonics theory

-The theory of plate tectonics was not created from scratch by a genius’ mind.
-Like every scientific theory, it results from centuries of observations and compilation of many scientists’ works.
-It started as a speculation and had to be proven with hard evidence before being completely accepted by the scientific community.
+The theory of plate tectonics, like every scientific theory, resulted from centuries of observations and compilation of many scientists’ works.
+It started as a hypothesis and had to be proven with hard evidence before being completely accepted by the scientific community.

-The theory needed an explanation for the continental drift, a kind of engine that would implement the motion of tectonic plates.
-The continental drift was strongly criticised during the first half of the 20th century, until WWII: during the war, the latest radar technology was used to map the seafloor.
-Rapidly, evidence pointing to seafloor spreading and effective plate motion was accumulated.
+The theory needed an explanation for continental drift, a process that would account for the motion of tectonic plates.
+The continental drift was strongly criticised during the first half of the 20th century, until the second world war.
+During the war, the latest radar technology was used to map the seafloor.
+Rapidly, evidence pointing to the process of seafloor spreading and effective plate motion was accumulated.

 After the war, marine geology was developed, which led to the discovery of the subduction process under the continental margins.
 Subduction was a perfect way to balance the extension observed at the mid-ocean ridges by recycling oceanic lithosphere in the mantle.
-Plate tectonics theory was then widely accepted among scientists because it relied on hard evidence and could explain most of the modern geological structures (ocean basins, mountain ranges, rifts etc).
+Plate tectonics theory then became widely accepted among scientists because it relied on hard evidence and could explain most of the modern geological structures such as ocean basins, mountain ranges, and rifts.